Machine learning with neural networks: Competitive learning

 \section{Competitive learning}

-In Equations (\ref{eq:Sr}) and (\ref{eq:OMr}) several outputs can be active (non-zero) at the same time.
-An alternative approach is {\em competitive learning} where only one output is active at a time, as in Section \ref{sec:hmhl}.

-Such algorithms can categorise or cluster input data: similar inputs are classified to belong to the same category, and activate the same output unit.
-Figure \ref{fig:C9S1Circle} shows input patterns on the unit circle that cluster into two distinct clusters.
+Oja's $M$-rule (\ref{eq:OMr}) results in neurons that are activated simultaneously.
+Any input usually causes several outputs to assume non-zero values $y_i\neq 0$ at the same time.
+In Sections \ref{sec:rbm} and \ref{sec:hmhl} we encountered the notion of a winning neuron where the weights are trained in such a way that each pattern activates only a single neuron, and different patterns activate different winning neurons.
+This allows to represent a distribution of input patterns with a neural network.
+Unsupervised learning algorithms can categorise or cluster input data in this way: similar inputs are classified to belong to the same category, and activate the same winning neuron.
+This is called {\em competitive learning} \cite{hertz1991introduction}.
+Figure \ref{fig:C9S1Circle}({\bf a}) shows an example, input patterns on the unit circle that cluster into two distinct clusters.

 The idea is to find weight vectors $\ve w_i$ that point into the direction of the clusters.
 To this end we take $M$ linear output units $i$ with weight vectors $\ve w_i$, $i=1,\ldots,M$.
-We feed a pattern $\ve\xi$ from the distribution $P(\ve x)$ into the units and {\em define} the {\em winning unit} $i_0$ as the one that has minimal angle between its weight and the pattern vector $\ve\xi$.
-This is illustrated in Figure \ref{fig:C9S1Circle}, where $i_0=2$.
-Then only this weight vector is updated by adding a little bit of the difference $\ve \xi -\ve w_{i_0}$ between the pattern vector and the weight of the winning unit.
+We feed a pattern $\ve x$ from the distribution $\Pd(\ve x)$ and {\em define} the {\em winning neuron} $i_0$ as the one that has minimal angle between its weight and the pattern vector $\ve x$.
+This is illustrated in Figure \ref{fig:C9S1Circle}({\bf b}), where $i_0=2$.
+Then only this weight vector is updated by adding a little bit of the difference $\ve x -\ve w_{i_0}$ between the pattern vector and the weight of the winning neuron.
 The other weights remain unchanged: